Here, you'll find all my projects. After using a filter or sort, please refresh to reset!

 Language: Java

-This links to the Java file, considering all the big points (winners, runners-up, player of the tournament, player of the final) for all (senior) ICC tournaments conducted so far, so the ICC Women's & Men's Cricket World Cup, T20 World Cup (2026 editions under a year away), Champions Trophy (first women's T20 edition from 2027), and the World Test Championship for the men (2025-27 cycle ongoing).
+Description: This links to the Java file, considering all the big points (winners, runners-up, player of the tournament, player of the final) for all (senior) ICC tournaments conducted so far, so the ICC Women's & Men's Cricket World Cup, T20 World Cup (2026 editions under a year away), Champions Trophy (first women's T20 edition from 2027), and the World Test Championship for the men (2025-27 cycle ongoing).
 A fun, yet demanding project, but I am glad to have it done.
 Lots of Wikipedia pages & ESPNCricinfo scorecards were referenced to get details correct (which I've tried to go over multiple times), and quite a bit of patience was the ask of the task.
 Again, credit where due to GitHub Copilot.
 Up next, the T20 World Cups of 2026!

 Check it out!Category: Cricket